MSSP Final Rule to Address Anomalous Catheter Billing in 2023

 • High/Low Revenue determinations and its implications for Advance Investment Payment and ACO PC Flex eligibility

-Is the proposed exclusion limited to claims billed by certain DME suppliers or otherwise determined to be “highly suspect”?
+Is the exclusion limited to claims billed by certain DME suppliers or otherwise determined to be “highly suspect”?

-No. CMS is proposing to exclude all instances of A4352 and A4353 from CY2023 calculations.
+No. CMS will exclude all instances of A4352 and A4353 from CY2023 calculations.

-Will every ACO’s performance improve as a result of these policies or could these changes make an ACO’s performance worse?
+Will every ACO’s performance improve as a result of these policies, or could these changes make an ACO’s performance worse?

 Will PY2023 financial settlement calculations be delayed?